Anti-malware protection FAQ

 Q. Is the compressed attachment scanning support recursive (.zip within a .zip within a .zip) and if so, how deep does it go?

-Yes, recursive scanning of compressed files can be scanned many levels deep.
+Yes, recursive scanning of compressed files can be scanned many layers deep.

 Q. Does the service work with legacy Exchange versions (such as Exchange Server 2010) and non-Exchange environments?